Journal

 Nearly 70% of the population is under 35, and this digitally native generation isn’t just consuming tech… It’s building it.

-Post-COVID, digitization in sectors like retail, finance, and healthcare has reshaped daily life in Saudi Arabia.
+Digitization in sectors like retail, finance, and healthcare has reshaped daily life in Saudi Arabia.
 These are all areas where startups can introduce faster, more innovative services and find an eager audience.

 5. A Cultural Shift Toward Entrepreneurship